schafeld/react-app-exercises/README.md

-# react-shop-exercise
+# react-app-exercises

-A React-based e-commerce app.
+1 - A React-based e-commerce app.
+2 - A CRUD app (real etste listings)

 Caution: This is work in progress.